 I know, I sound like I’d be fun at parties.
 But if we have the failure talk at the start of a project, we can:

 Try it.
-Your team and clients will be much more receptive to talking about failure before it happens then they will after it has happened.
+Your project team will be much more receptive to talking about failure before it happens than they will after it has happened.

 This way, everyone gets to be a part of the solution – a problem solver.
 That’s a lot more fun.

 Running a project pre-mortem – a concept I first heard about on this Freakonomics podcast – really isn’t that hard.
 Here’s how to do it.

 In your project kickoffs, ask the first big question to the entire room:

 Silence may greet you at first – it’s not an oft-asked question – so you might have to get the ball rolling yourself.
 You can talk about how authoring content might be difficult and might put the project off schedule; you can talk about how the timeline is tight but the team isn’t big, and that might mean a missed deadline; you could talk about how your users might balk at a big user interface redesign; and so on.
 Once you get the ball rolling, it’ll be interesting to hear all the potential ways this project might fail.